1jour1vin

 About the wine:

-This 2022 vintage is 94% Cabernet Sauvignon—a truly memorable wine that draws its strength from the vintage, yet is enveloped here in a texture that is both soft and voluptuous.
+This 2022 vintage—a true classic—is 94% Cabernet Sauvignon, drawing its strength from the vintage while being enveloped in a body that is both soft and full-bodied.
 Let’s take a closer look.
-The color is dense and the nose slow to awaken: hints of roasted notes, sandalwood, and oriental spices, a touch of peony, then fruit (blackcurrant, plum), both ripe and fresh.
-The rich, velvety texture on the attack lends comfort to a palate that gains tension under the influence of creamy, very powdery, tight tannins, yet without any astringency.
-The finish, very savory, smells of grape must and releases that hint of graphite that often characterizes the vintage as it ages.
+The color is deep, and the nose is slow to open up: hints of roasted notes, sandalwood, and oriental spices, followed by a touch of peony, then fruit (blackcurrant, plum) that is both ripe and fresh.
+The rich, velvety texture on the attack lends comfort to a palate that gains structure thanks to creamy, very powdery, tight tannins—yet without any astringency.
+The finish, very savory, carries the aroma of grape must and reveals that hint of graphite that often characterizes this vintage as it ages.
 A truly beautiful journey.
 2032–2050

 About the estate:

-A former seigneury whose jurisdiction extended north of Pauillac, the estate owes its château and its winemaking tradition—established as early as the 17th century—to the Ségurs, Bordeaux parliamentarians and major vineyard owners, a legacy that earned it the status of First Growth in 1855.
+A former seigneury whose jurisdiction extended north of Pauillac, the estate owes its château and its winemaking tradition—established as early as the 17th century—to the Ségur family, Bordeaux parliamentarians and major vineyard owners, a tradition that earned it the status of a First Growth in 1855.
 But it owes its survival—having remained untouched by the divisions and sales that weakened so many prestigious estates—to the Rothschilds, who acquired it in 1868.
-It also owes its modernization and state-of-the-art facilities—such as its famous circular cellar designed by Ricardo Bofill—to the team led by Éric de Rothschild, who has been at the helm since 1974, and Charles Chevallier, its technical director until 2016.
-These facilities allow the full personality of an exceptional terroir—planted with 112 hectares of vines—to be revealed: a superb hillock of fine, deep gravel over a limestone subsoil.
-In 2016, Éric Kohler took over as Lafite’s technical director, with Charles Chevallier remaining as a consultant and ambassador for the château.
+It also owes its modernization and state-of-the-art facilities—such as its famous circular wine cellar designed by Ricardo Bofill—to the team led by Éric de Rothschild, who has been at the helm since 1974, and Charles Chevallier, its technical director until 2016.
+These facilities allow the estate to fully reveal the character of an exceptional terroir planted with 112 ha of vines: a superb hilltop of fine, deep gravel over a limestone subsoil.
+In 2016, Éric Kohler took over as Lafite’s technical director, while Charles Chevallier remains a consultant and ambassador for the château.

 Robert Parker - Wine Advocate